 The route is relatively flat with a few 100 foot climbs that are just long enough to make you winded.
 What slows you down is pausing or stopping to take photos because there are a million “Kodak” moments.

 The route is rideable most of the year.
 However, we really, really like this route in the spring time (as early as April 1).
 And, if you can, ride it in the late afternoon / early evening such that on the return portion of the trip, the sun is just beginning to set.
 The lighting over the river at this time makes for a very special ride.
+If you decide to try this during the summer, you could end up sharing the road with the crowd that comes to Maupin to worship the water.

 For a longer option, start at Maupin City park and ride to the published start via the Deschutes River road on the east side of the river.
 This will add 20 miles and 300 feet of gain total.
-Thus, the out and back will be 54 miles and 1250 feet.
+So, the whole route out and back will be 54 miles and 1250 feet.
 This section is a paved, narrow winding road, with little traffic, that is very scenic.
 It is included in the Sherar’s Falls Gravel ride.

 Adventure / Gravel Route